cancer

 I had just turned 25.

 The visit with the doctor was brief, and not prepared, I had no questions.
-All I got out of that afternoon, sitting there on the paper covering the table was "Non-Hodgkins Lymphona." and "We'll have to perform more tests to determine the stage of the disease."
+All I got out of that afternoon, sitting there on the paper covering the exam table was “Non-Hodgkin’s Lymphoma” and “We’ll have to perform more tests to determine the stage of the disease.”

-I'm sure my eyes bulged, as would any who hear the C word.
-Hence the reason I choose not to tell just anyone about the condition.
-Eyes blank as caskets are mentally selected.
+When folks first hear about cancer (including myself) eyes blank as caskets are mentally selected.
 Time fast forwards and pauses at the same time.

-The next few months I would get the opinion of two oncologists and undergo a series of tests, prodding, pricks, and glowing enemas under CT Scanners...
-The CT scan is an exercise in breath control while electric fluid courses through your veins.
-Like jumping in a pool of ice cold water with your innards.
+The next few months I would get the opinion of two oncologists and undergo a series of tests, prodding, pricks, and glowing enemas under CT Scanners… The CT scan is an exercise in breath control while electric fluid courses through your veins—like jumping in a pool of ice water with your innards.

 This, the disease that took my Grandmother.